What is pipe insulation?

 Insulating your hot water cylinder is one of the simplest and easiest ways to save energy and money.
 Fitting a British Standard ’jacket’ around your cylinder will cut heat loss by over 75%.
 If you already have a jacket fitted, check that it’s at least 80mm thick.
 If not, it’s well worth treating your old cylinder to a new winter coat!
 When purchasing the tank insulation jacket, it is worth going to your DIY store knowing the height and girth of your water cylinder to ensure you buy one that fits snuggly, and it is important the jacket that you buy conforms to British Safety Standard BS 5615 (1985).

 If everyone in the UK topped up their hot water tank insulation to the full recommended thickness of 80mm, there would be enough CO2 saved per year to fill 5.3 million double decker buses.

-A hot water cylinder jacket costs around £15 and is a simple DIY job.
+A hot water cylinder jacket is a low cost product and is a simple DIY job.

 - Fitting a British Standard ’jacket’ around your cylinder will cut heat loss by over 75%.

 - A new, 75mm thick hot water cylinder jacket will save you around £35 per year.

 - Insulation for hot water pipes will save you around £10 a year.

 - You will save about 170kg of carbon dioxide (CO2) when you fit a British standard hot water cylinder jacket and around 60kg of CO2 with pipe insulation.